C.5. Debian Partitioning Programs

 While modern UEFI systems don't have such limitations as listed below, the old PC BIOS generally adds additional constraints for disk partitioning.
 There is a limit to how many primary and logical partitions a drive can contain.

-Primary partitions are the original partitioning scheme for PC disks.
+On such old PC BIOS system, primary partitions are the original partitioning scheme for PC disks.
 However, there can only be four of them.
 To get past this limitation, extended and logical partitions were invented.
 By setting one of your primary partitions as an extended partition, you can subdivide all the space allocated to that partition into logical partitions.
 You can create up to 60 logical partitions per extended partition; however, you can only have one extended partition per drive.